 Know Before You Go

 Make sure to double check closing hours and dates before you go.
-Share the cost of a taxi if possible if you choose not to hire a driver by the hour.
+Share the cost of a taxi if possible should you choose not to hire a driver by the hour.

 Pictures are allowed with or without flash, except in the small galley displaying the more expensive paintings in the back.
 You can touch the artwork and even sit on select pieces.
 There are three floors total to be discovered.

-There’s no air conditioning, and Cuba gets hot, so bring water or better yet, hydrate with a fresh coconut purchased from across the street.
+There’s no air conditioning, and Cuba gets hot so bring your own water or better yet, hydrate with a fresh coconut purchased from across the street.

 Till next time, safe travels!